 Discrimination against LGBT individuals in health care settings is well-documented.
 The IOM Study examined barriers to LGBT health care at personal and structural levels.
-Personal level barriers to care evolve from enacted, felt, or internalized stigma.21 Enacted stigma refers to explicit discriminatory behaviors.
-As the IOM Study finds, there are many examples of manifestations of enacted stigma against LGBT individuals by health care providers, including refusal of treatment by health care staff, verbal abuse, and disrespectful behavior, as well as many other forms of failure to provide adequate care.22 The administrative record contains numerous comments by notable organizations informing HHS of LGBT individuals' personal experiences of enacted stigma by health care providers.
-A number of commenters highlighted particular experiences of discrimination, such as a transgender individual being refused treatment when brought to the hospital by ambulance with broken bones and wounds and a pediatrician refusing to treat the newborn baby of a lesbian couple.23
+Personal level barriers to care evolve from enacted, felt, or internalized stigma.
+Enacted stigma refers to explicit discriminatory behaviors.
+As the IOM Study finds, there are many examples of manifestations of enacted stigma against LGBT individuals by health care providers, including refusal of treatment by health care staff, verbal abuse, and disrespectful behavior, as well as many other forms of failure to provide adequate care.
+The administrative record contains numerous comments by notable organizations informing HHS of LGBT individuals' personal experiences of enacted stigma by health care providers.
+A number of commenters highlighted particular experiences of discrimination, such as a transgender individual being refused treatment when brought to the

-20 Ulrike Boehmer, et al., LGBT Populations' Barriers to Cancer Care, 34 SEMINARS IN ONCOLOGY NURSING 21 (2017) (noting "Studies are consistently pointing to LGBT's low socio-economic state and lack of health insurance... a recent representative study indicated that 41% of LGBT people have incomes at or below 139% of the federal poverty level.").
+20 Ulrike Boehmer, et al., LGBT Populations' Barriers to Cancer Care, 34 SEMINARS IN ONCOLOGY NURSING 21 (2017) (noting "Studies are consistently pointing to LGBT's low socioeconomic state and lack of health insurance... a recent representative study indicated that 41% of LGBT people have incomes at or below 139% of the federal poverty level.").